department-of-veterans-affairs/vets-website/content/pages/life-insurance/disabled-and-terminally-ill.md

 **If you’re covered under Family SGLI**, fill out a Claim for Accelerated Benefits.
 [Download the Claim for Accelerated Benefits form](http://benefits.va.gov/INSURANCE/forms/8284A.htm).

-You’ll need to fill out one part of the application, and your doctor will need to fill out another part of the application.
+You’ll need to fill out one part of the application, and your doctor will need to fill out another part of it.

 We pay the remaining amount of the face value of the insurance policy to your designated beneficiary or beneficiaries (the people you’ve picked to get the money from your policy) upon your death.
 In the case of a terminally ill spouse, we pay the rest of the insurance policy to you upon your spouse's death.